Dedoyin01/Dedoyin01/README.md

 - 👋 Hi, I’m @Dedoyin01
-- 👀 I’m interested in everything data machine Learning
+- 👀 I’m interested in everything Data
-- 🌱 I’m currently learning Statistics for data science and mathenatics for machine learning
+- 🌱 I’m currently learning Sql and R
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at adedoyintiamiyu@gmail.com